Archive of reports and documents produced or sponsored by ISR*

 Webb Memorial Trust – Spring Briefing Paper

 This Spring Briefing Paper is part of an ongoing Webb Memorial Trust funded research project being undertaken by Edge Hill University’s Institute for Public Policy and Professional Practice in order to research concepts of a Good Society.
 The Webb Memorial Trust has funded a range of projects in the UK, helping to create a better informed debate about poverty, its causes and solutions.
-For more information about I4P’s work with the Webb Memorial Trust click here…
+Read more about I4P’s work with The Webb Memorial Trust…

 A Literature Review: The Response of Civil Society to Poverty and Inequality in the UK in Recent Decades.